machineghost/Classy-Redux/README.md

     const {store} = new StoreBuilder(fooBuilder, thunk, barBuilder, bazBuilder, window.devToolsExtension);

-`StoreBuilder` uses the state name given to each `ReducerBuilder` as that reducer's key in the object it passes to `combineReducers`.
+To use the `StoreBuilder` you must define a `stateName` property for each `ReducerBuilder` to serve as the key for the reducer when it is passed to `combineReducers`.
+This can be set the same way as the `initialState`:

+    // With the babel transformation "transform-class-properties"
+     class FooResourceBuilder extends ResourceBuilder {
+         stateName = 'foo';
+     }

+     // Without "transform-class-properties"
+     class FooResourceBuilder extends ResourceBuilder {}
+     FooResourceBuilder.prototype.stateName = 'foo';